 The Council reached Financial Close in May 2007 on its second PPP scheme to provide four new high schools.
 The Council is using a Non-Profit Distributing Organisation (NPDO) model.
 Two schools were delivered in January and February 2009 and a further two were delivered in June and July 2009.
-During the financial year 2011/12, £11.441m was paid to the contractor under the terms of the agreement for these schools for the basic annual payment and the sum of £12m was also paid from the New Schools Reserve (see note 1).
+During the financial year 2012/13, £11.867m was paid to the contractor under the terms of the agreement for these schools for the basic annual payment.